-As someone who doesn't the love the consumerism of giving gifts, I believe experiences are the best gift your could give your kids.
-Experiences not only provide kids with memories that will last a lifetime, but there's a good chance they'll be far more excited about an experience gift rather than any material item.
+As someone who doesn't love the consumerism of giving gifts, I believe experiences are the best gift you could give your kids.
+Experiences not only provide kids with memories that will last a lifetime but there's a good chance they'll be far more excited about an experience gift rather than any material item.

 If you have some travels coming up, make the experiences specific to your trip.
 Instead of just going to a city and walking around, get them a special excursion or tour that they would find fun.

-Some examples of experiences based gifts while traveling are:
+Some examples of experiences gifts while traveling are:

 You get this one, right?
 Disneyland, Universal Studios, Magic Mountain, and more 🙂

-Every kid loves water parks but don't think you have to be traveling to big city to find one.
-Sure Six Flags Hurricane Harbor is awesome but small town waterparks are also surprisingly fun and your kids will never see it coming makes for great surprise.
+Every kid loves water parks but don't think you have to be traveling to the big city to find one.
+Sure Six Flags Hurricane Harbor is awesome but small-town waterparks are also surprisingly fun and your kids will never see it coming makes for great surprise.

 By ski resorts, I mean a few things.
-First is you could just give them the gift of learning to ski or snowboard at your nearest ski resort.
-This combines travel int the gift by traveling to the beautiful mountain destination itself.
+First, you could just give them the gift of learning to ski or snowboard at your nearest ski resort.
+This combines travel into the gift of traveling to the beautiful mountain destination itself.

-Even better than lift ticket though, whether it's summer or winter, ski resorts almost always have fun, family excursions.
+Even better than lift tickets though, whether it's summer or winter, ski resorts almost always have fun, family excursions.

 In the summer, many ski resorts have ropes courses, big slides, obstacle courses, and more.
 In the winter you can find ice castles, inner tubing, and festivals.

-Some places have do a 10+ age limit whereas as others don't so be sure to check before getting this travel gift.
+Some places have a 10+ age limit whereas others don't so be sure to check before getting this travel gift.

 All you have to do is Google search for climbing guides at your next destination and you'll find a huge variety of professional guiding companies that are sure to provide an epic time.